datarockets/ruby-style/RELEASING.md

 The `PATCH` version is meant for backward-compatible bug fixes.
 You should expect no new functionality with a new patch version, only improvements.

-Usually, we'll use it for updating pathc version of depencies or fixing bugs of the last version.
-Change rules of cops in most cases should be added to minor version.
+Usually, we'll use it for updating patch versions of dependencies or fixing bugs of the last version.
+Changed rules of cops in most cases should be added to minor version.